Cantum2/MustangCentralWebsite/README.md

 # MustangCentralWebsite
-A small website project for mustang central. https://cantum2.github.io/MustangCentralWebsite/
+A small and quick website project for a class of which we were supposed to create a unique presentation of something in our school. https://cantum2.github.io/MustangCentralWebsite/